tinkoff-ai/katakomba/README.md

 docker build -t katakomba .
 ```

-One last step is installation of additional utils used for faster rendering of `tty` observations as images:
+One last step is the installation of additional utils used for faster rendering of `tty` observations as images:
 ```bash
 # use pip3 inside the docker container
 pip install -e katakomba/utils/render_utils/